leochuan/ViewPagerLayoutManager/README.md

 ## Quick Start
 Make sure that each item has the same size, or something unpredictable may happen.

-You can warm up your layoutmanager by builder.
+You can warm up your layoutmanager by `Builder`.

 ```java
 new CircleLayoutManager.Builder()